Introduction: 3W LED Hat Lamp - 300 Lumens

 - Hot melt glue gun

 - Alligator clips (to hold parts when setting the epoxy)

 Step 2: Remove Extra Battery Contacts

 Remove the contacts so that there is more space for the components.
-Use the last contact already soldered to a red wire to make this a 3 cell holder.
-The remaining slot will be used for the brightness control switch.
+Use the last contact already soldered to a red wire to make this a three cell holder.
+The remaining slot is for the brightness control switch.

 Step 3: Grind Battery Contact Holder

 Step 4: Drill a Hole for the Switch and Wiring

 Drill a hole for the brightness control switch.
 A hot soldering iron may be used to enlarge the hole.
 Warning: When heating the plastic, do this in a ventilated area.

 Step 5: Convert 4 AA Holder to 3 AA Holder